On the density function of the distribution of real algebraic numbers: Final remarks

 where

-Let $f_n(t; p_n, \dots, p_2)$ denote the function $n p_n t^{n-1} + \ldots + 2 p_2 t$.
-The variable $p_1$ assumes the values between $\max(-f_n(t; p_n,\dots, p_2), -1)$ and $1$.
-Assume $f_n(t; p_n,\dots,p_1)\le 1$ for all $p_i$ such that $\max_{2\le i\le n} |p_i|$.
-This restriction is equivalent to $|t|\le t_1(n)$, where $t_1(n)$ is the positive solution of $n t^{n-1} + \dots + 2t = 1$.
-Clearly, $t_1(n)\le t_0(n)$ and $\lim_{n\to\infty} t_1(n) = \frac{\sqrt{2}-1}{\sqrt{2}}$.
+Let $f_n(x; p_n, \dots, p_2)$ denote the function $n p_n x^{n-1} + \ldots + 2 p_2 x$.
+The variable $p_1$ assumes the values between $\max(-f_n(x; p_n,\dots, p_2), -1)$ and $1$.
+Assume $f_n(x; p_n,\dots,p_2)\le 1$ for all $p_i$ such that $\max_{2\le i\le n} |p_i|$.
+This restriction is equivalent to $|x|\le x_1(n)$, where $x_1(n)$ is the positive solution of $n x^{n-1} + \ldots + 2x = 1$.
+Clearly, $x_1(n)\le x_0(n)$ and $\lim_{n\to\infty} x_1(n) = \frac{\sqrt{2}-1}{\sqrt{2}}$.

-For $|t|\le t_1(n)$ we have
+For $|x|\le x_1(n)$ we have

-From the symmetry, intergrals of all non-square terms are equal to zero, which leads to~\eqref{eq-analit-f}. \end{proof} Now it is easy to see that the distribution of algebraic numbers of degree $n$, $n\ge 2$, is non-uniform.
+From the symmetry, the integrals of all the non-square terms are equal to zero, which leads to~\eqref{eq-analit-f}. \end{proof} Now it is easy to see that the distribution of algebraic numbers of degree $n$, $n\ge 2$, is non-uniform.
 However, rational numbers, i.e., algebraic numbers of the first degree, are distributed uniformly in the interval $[-1,1]$ (see Remark 1).

 For $\phi_2(x)$, a piecewise formula involving only rational functions is obtained in \cite{Ko2015}.

 \paragraph{\bf Remark 3} It is possible to generalize Theorem \ref{thm1} to height functions different from~$H(p)$.
 In general, a height function is defined as follows.